 - Identify problems and weaknesses. - Make notes of what went well and what didn't.
-Your record should include: - The date and time of the drill. - The name of the person who conducted the drill. - The elapsed time required to move everyone to safe locations. - Notes and observations regarding problems with the drill or areas of needed improvement.
+Your record should include: - ▶ The date and time of the drill. - ► The name of the person who conducted the drill. - ► The elapsed time required to vacate the facility. - Notes and observations regarding problems with the drill or areas of needed improvement.